If you visit any therapist website, you’ll see statements like the following:

 And Face It, Therapy Can Be Hard Work

-As a sexual abuse survivor that has gone to a lot of therapy, it’s been my experience that going to therapy is challenging.
+As a sexual abuse survivor that has gone to a lot of therapy, my experience has been that going to therapy is challenging.

 At one point, I needed sessions twice a week.
-After my sessions, particularly if they were sessions where I was accessing and processing through deeper stuff, I’d often need to take time to rest.
+After sessions, particularly sessions where I was accessing and processing through deeper stuff, I’d need time to rest.

 But I loved the emotional release.
 I loved how I would often feel lighter, seen, less alone.
 And over time, I transformed my life from a life that was very confusing and dark to one that I wanted to live.